Dark corridor leading toward a bright outdoor space

 While Peppol and UBL are the preferred formats, taxpayers may agree to use other structured formats as long as these comply with EU requirements.

-Belgium is joining a growing group of EU Member States adopting digital invoicing to improve tax control and operational efficiency.
+Belgium has joined a growing group of EU Member States adopting digital invoicing to improve tax control and operational efficiency.
 The reform is designed to:

 • Improve accuracy through automated processing